ndz-v/dotfiles/README.md

 sudo apt-get remove --purge "nvidia*" sudo apt-get autoremove && sudo apt-get autoclean
 ```
-Check if anyithin is still there from nvidia and purge it
+Check if anyithing is still there from nvidia and purge it

 ```bash
 dpkg -l | grep nvidia